 You were always there for me and I for you.
 You were the strength of our family.
 You will always be my one and only love.
 You will live forever in my heart.”

-To send flowers to Ross' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ross E. Vitullo, please visit our floral store.